 Write the Ad (finally)

 Congratulations if you actually made it this far!
 Not gonna lie – I almost gave up halfway through writing this thing.
-But it is worth it.
+But have a nonprofit guide to Google Ads is worth it.
 Trust me.

 If everything up until this point was facts and figures, this is where you get to let your creative juices flow.
 Copywriting is one of those fundamentals that often gets overlooked.
 You *need* to write an ad that will grab the attention of the audience you want to capture.
 This might mean appealing to their logic, but it could also mean tugging at their heartstrings.
 What would motivate your audience to take action based on their intent/your goal?